diegopso/reactjs-address-book/README.md

 cd reactjs-address-book
 ```

-Install and execute using NPM (tested with v12):
+Install and execute using NPM (tested with Node v14):

 ```
 npm install